 - Uploading internal key performance indicators (KPIs) and running management meetings in #path_management

-- Posting shift schedules in #roster six weeks in advance
+- Posting shift schedules in #roster six weeks out

 - Sharing scientific articles published by colleagues in #path_news